taylorsc1702/catalogue-creator/docs/catalogue-creator-admin-guide.md

 ## Troubleshooting & Tips

+- **Password resets** – The `/reset-password` page now handles password updates once Supabase has established a recovery session.
+Make sure Supabase’s Site URL is `https://catalogues.woodslane.com.au` and add both `https://catalogues.woodslane.com.au/auth/callback?redirect_to=/reset-password` and any Vercel fallback domains to the Auth → URL Configuration redirect list.
+Update the reset-password email template to link to `{{ .SiteURL }}/auth/callback?redirect_to=/reset-password`.
 - **No Items Returned** – Check domain toggle, tag spelling, or whether Shopify products are published.
 - **Descriptions Clip Too Soon** – Review layout height; cards default to `min-height: 260px`.
 Adjust layout CSS or remove overflow clamps where necessary.
 - **Catalogue Not Saving** – Ensure you’re logged in as an admin; refresh token if session expired.